 I never thought I would get sick of listening to classic rock, but I did on the three day drive from Minneapolis, Minnesota to Chico, CA on a road trip with my dad.
 It is his favorite music, and since he was generous to come with me we listened to whatever he wanted.
 It was a small price to pay for his company and driving help.
 We left Minnesota

 and her terrible winter on December 1st.
 I was hoping to make it out of state before snow hit, but we were far too late.
-Our cross-mid-country trip took three days and about 2,500 miles.
+Our cross-mid-country trip took three days and about 2,500 miles, though it would’ve probably taken a day less if we hadn’t stopped to look for the best things to do in Nashville overnight.
 I could have been about 1,900 miles, but we kept heading south to avoid driving through snowy mountains highways that required chains.
 I didn’t want to take a risk with my Honda Civic, already strained with all my personal belongings (and some work) I was bringing out with me.
 My dad and I made it safely to Northern California, my dad flew back, and I unpacked all my stuff into my new apartment in Chico in about 20 min.

 On December 6th, I started work at UC Cooperative Extension, Butte County in Oroville.
 My office is a diverse and really interesting group: Joe Connell the almond and misc. tree advisor, Randall (Cass) Mutters the rice advisor, Sara Goldman-Smith an Integrated Pest Management specialist, 4H advisors, master gardeners, a top-rate nutrition program, and two super helpful secretaries.
 My position was brand new to the office (and country for that matter), since Marla Spivak developed the position of Tech-Transfer Bee Team.
 My goals, following work done with bee breeders in March of 2008, 2009 and 2010, were to help bee breeders with:

 - Stock selection and breeding for resistance traits,